hphelion/documentation/devplatform/helion/user/deploy/languages/ruby/sdk-ruby-installation.md

 ---
 <!--PUBLISHED-->

-#Installing Ruby Fog Bindings for HP Helion
+# HP Helion 1.0 Development Platform: Installing Ruby Fog Bindings for HP Helion
 Before you can begin working with the Ruby Fog bindings, you have to install them (of course!).
 This page provides you with the installation information for the following operating systems: